sigasi/sigasi_insights/manual/setup.md

 The license key can be filled in under **Window > Preferences > Sigasi > License Key**.

-More details can be found in [/manual/license-key]
+More details can be found in [/manual/license-key].
+The license unlocks the features for your [edition][/manual/editions].

 # Configuration